NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 3. **Example Usage:**
 * **Loading of Data:** Health-related data is loaded from a CSV file ('health_data.csv').
 This could include various types of health data such as patient records, laboratory results, or environmental sensor readings.
-* **Anomaly Detection:** The BlindSight AI system is invoked to detect anomalies in the loaded dataset.
+* **Anomaly Detection:** The 'BlindSight' AI system is invoked to detect anomalies in the loaded dataset.
 Anomalies are instances that deviate significantly from the norm and may indicate potential health threats.

 ## How it Works